21 Hurt in Manhattan High-Rise Fire, 2 Critically: FDNY

 "Firefighters had a tough time getting across that hallway because of the wind," said Leonard, adding there was also "very heavy smoke" on the upper floors.

-The 33-story building contains 465 apartments.
+The 33-story building, which contains 465 apartments, is used as a residence building for Mt.
+Sinai Hospital, according to fire officials.
 Leonard said there were nine people who went to the roof to wait out the fire, and a police helicopter kept watch over them until they were safely removed from the building.

 Of the 17 residents who were hurt, two are in critical condition and another four are "potentially seriously injured," Leonard said.